Bruhatt-Rao/Simple-Neural/README.md

-# XOR Neural Network
+# Simple Neural Network

-This project implements a simple neural network to solve the XOR problem using Python and NumPy.
+This library implements a simple neural network using Python and NumPy.
 The network consists of an input layer, a hidden layer, and an output layer.
 The neural network is trained using backpropagation.

 ## Prerequisites